phpcui/learngit/readme.txt

 helkk.
-creating a new branch is quick hello world creating a new and simple
+creating a new branch is quick hello world creating a new and simplei iiiiiiii